m4ttsch/omscs-notes-notes/information-security/mandatory-access-control.md

 A more structured way to provide assurance is to extensively test the system.
 There are three main types of testing.

 One type of testing looks at functionality.
-We write tests to ensure that our functions execute and our software is not “buggy”.
+We write tests to ensure that our functions execute and our software is not "buggy".

 Another type of testing is **penetration testing**.
 In penetration testing, the tester approaches the software with the adversarial mindset and specifically tries to uncover vulnerabilities in the system.